JL710/iced-guide/src/app_structure/component.md

 ## The State

-Your state is usually called after the it's function, e.g. `NewJoke` or `LazyImage`.
+Your state is usually called after its function, e.g. `NewJoke` or `LazyImage`.
 It contains the data you are currently working with.

 ```rust
 {{#rustdoc_include {{code}}/app-structure/src/new_joke.rs:state}}
 ```

-Your state should have a function, which creates a new instance.
+Your state should have a function that creates a new instance.

 ```rust
 {{#rustdoc_include {{code}}/app-structure/src/new_joke.rs:new}}